Get the FREE one-click dictionary software for Windows

 - approach, plan of attack

-6. A decisive manner of beginning a musical tone or phrase
+8. A decisive manner of beginning a musical tone or phrase

 - tone-beginning

-Derived forms: attacks, attacking, attacked
+Derived forms: attacking, attacks, attacked

-Type of: act, affect, affliction, begin, beginning, commence, commencement, conceptualisation [Brit], conceptualization, crime, criminal offence [Brit, Cdn], criminal offense [US], criticise [Brit], criticism, criticize, damn [informal], degeneration, devolution, fight, formulation, get, get down, knock [informal], law-breaking, military operation, move, op [informal], operation, pick apart, play, set about, set out, start, start out, struggle, turn, unfavorable judgment [US], unfavourable judgment [Brit, Cdn]
+Type of: act, affect, affliction, begin, beginning, commencement, conceptualisation [Brit], conceptualization, crime, criminal offence [Brit, Cdn], criminal offense [US], criticise [Brit], criticism, criticize, damn [informal], degeneration, devolution, fight, formulation, get, get down, knock [informal], law-breaking, military operation, move, op [informal], operation, pick apart, play, set about, set out, start, start out, struggle, turn, unfavorable judgment [US], unfavourable judgment [Brit, Cdn]

 Encyclopedia: Attack, attack, skip, attack, attack offense